-However, out all of the generals, Godbrand remains the most eccentric.
-This dude is the literal definition of a Viking who lives to Fight, F**k and kill.
+However, out of all of the generals, Godbrand remains the most eccentric.
+The Vampire general is the literal definition of a Viking who lives to fight and kill.

 But what about our brave heroes?
 Trevor, Sypha, and Alucard.

-Still hell-bent on killing Alucard’s father, the gang travels to the ancestral home of the Belmont family.
-In order to find a way to stop Dracula and his army of NIght hordes.
+Still hell-bent on killing Alucard’s father, the gang travels to the ancestral home of the Belmont family to find a way to stop Dracula and his army of Night hordes.

-Now, from the first season, I have always found Castlevania’s fight sequences to be top Notch.
-But this season breaks that record by establishing each member of the group as a capable fighter in their own right.
+Now, from the very first season, I have always found Castlevania’s fight sequences to be Top Notch.
+But this season surpasses expectations and establishes each member of the group as a capable fighter in their own right.